mjordan/riprap/README.md

 ```
 If you populated the database prior to running `check_fixity`, you will see 20 additional events in the database.

+### The Islandora configuration

+If you are running Islandora in a CLAW Playbook Vagrant machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
+See the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) README file for more information.

-### REST API
+## Riprap's REST API

-Preliminary scaffolding is in place for a simple HTTP REST API, which will allow external applications like Drupal to retrieve fixity check data on specific Fedora resources and to add new and updated fixity check data.
+Riprap provides a simple HTTP REST API (completely separate from the mock Fedora API), which will allow external applications like Drupal to retrieve fixity check data on specific Fedora resources and to add new and updated fixity check data.
 For example, a `GET` request to:

 `curl -v -H "Resource-ID:http://example.com/repository/resource/12345" http://localhost:8000/api/fixity`